sailpoint-oss/developer.sailpoint.com/products/idn/docs/getting-started/authentication.md

 1. The user clicks the login link on a web app.

-2. The web app sends an authorization request to IdentityNow in the form:
+2. The web app sends an authorization request to IdentityNow in this form:

     ```Text
     GET https://{tenant}.identitynow.com/oauth/authorize?client_id={client-id}&client_secret={client-secret}&response_type=code&redirect_uri={redirect-url}